front-end-intermediate/session-1/readme.md

     "bold_folder_labels": true,
    ```

-4. Finally, restart Sublime for the Theme to be fully applied.
+4. Restart Sublime for the Theme to be fully applied.

 color_scheme defines how the code looks and theme defines how the sidebar, tabs, search, command palette work.